● From writing the code → directing an AI engineering org

 Six production tools, shipping faster with no new headcount — run by one person directing an AI engineering org.
 The business case first, then how.

-150 merged PRs across our product codebases — the six tools plus the legacy survey frontend they replace — in ~2 months — 59% of every change to them, shipped solo.
+150 merged PRs across our product codebases — the six tools plus the legacy survey frontend they replace — in ~2 months — 59% of every change to them, shipped solo — up from 8% the two months before the orchestrator.

 ● How a change flows · on the record